microsoft/quick-authentication/docs/quick-authentication-how-to.md

 ## Responding to authentication events

-When an authentication event occurs, the Quick Authentication library calls the `callback` function you specified in the configuration, passing in an [SignInAccountInfo](./quick-authentication-reference.md#data-type-signinaccountinfo) object containing the user's account details as a parameter.
+When an authentication event occurs, the Quick Authentication library calls the `callback` function you specified in the configuration, passing in a [SignInAccountInfo](./quick-authentication-reference.md#data-type-signinaccountinfo) object containing the user's account details as a parameter.
 If sign-in fails, then [SignInAccountInfo](./quick-authentication-reference.md#data-type-signinaccountinfo) will be `null` and the second argument [SignInErrorInfo](./quick-authentication-reference.md#data-type-signinerrorinfo) will contain details about the error.
 If sign-in succeeds, [SignInErrorInfo](./quick-authentication-reference.md#data-type-signinerrorinfo) will be `null`.

 ```javascript
 function myCallback(signInAccountInfo, signInErrorInfo) {